AlyPavitt/RL_IntTradeThreat/README.md

 The process is structured into three scripts and a 'library' of keywords that are combined to search the free text fields of the Red List assessments.
 Methods and validation are summarised in [methods](https://github.com/AlyPavitt/RL_IntTradeThreat/blob/5207adb03f92d74fc2a5dbfcb23d298f4b0d45f5/Methods).

 # Related work and dataset
-Data outputs are accessible via Zenodo XXXX
+Data outputs are accessible via [Zenodo](https://zenodo.org/records/17582808)

 Methods and results based on version 2025.2 of the IUCN Red List are published at CITES CoP20 Inf.
 Doc.
 XXXXX.